edisplay/GitHub-Copilot-App/README.md

 ## License

 © GitHub, Inc. All rights reserved.
-See [License.md](./License.md).

 # Data and telemetry